yutadd/News-Service/Readme.md

 	create table otoiawase.table(otoi TEXT,name TEXT,kaisya TEXT,phone TEXT,mail TEXT,ip TEXT);<br>
 	create user 'mysql'@'%' IDENTIFIED BY 'password';
 	grant all on *.* to 'mysql'@'localhost';
-## If you got error from this, try this one.
+## If you got error from the app, try this one.
 	ALTER USER 'mysql'@'localhost' IDENTIFIED BY 'password';